Sustainable Tips To Make Your Kitchen Energy Efficient

 - Using energy-efficient bulbs: nowadays and in most households, the kitchen is the heart of the home.
 Kitchen dining rooms and open plan kitchen living spaces are hugely popular.
 And because we are spending most of our time in the kitchen, it also means that kitchen lights are on most of the time.
-Switching to energy-efficient light bulbs can help you reduce your consumption of energy.
+Switching to energy-efficient light bulbs and Smiths City appliances can help you reduce your consumption of energy.
 LED lighting might be a little most expensive than regular bulbs but they emit more light, use up to 75% less energy and last longer than regular incandescent bulbs, so you’re making more savings and protecting the environment.

 - Opt for ceramic or glass dishes: the kind of dishes you use when baking determine the level of energy consumed in the kitchen.
 Ceramic and glass dishes heat up and cook fast, reducing the energy needed to cook a given meal significantly.

-Avoid the Following Bad Habits
+Avoiding the Following Bad Habits